 Human rights organizations have reported that more than 12.000 people have been forced off their land to make way for this development.
 Crops have been razed.
 Animals have been shot.
 Homes have been burned to the ground.
 Thousands of people have been left destitute.
 Some have been thrown in jail for daring to protest.
 Given no option but to accept inadequate compensations, villagers gave up their homes and farmlands.

-In the mean time, families forced off their land who have lost their only source of income, have little choice but to work for the very companies who have claimed their land, either at the factory level, or cutting and bundling sugar canes for rates as low as US$2.50 per day finding the need to request the help of their children to work the cane fields still bearly earning enough money to survive.
+Families forced off their land losing their only source of income, have little choice but to work for the very companies who have claimed their land, either at the factory level, or cutting and bundling sugar canes for rates as low as US$2.50 per day finding the need to request the help of their children to work the cane fields still barely earning enough money to survive.

 On March 2013, a lawsuit was filed in the UK against Tate&Lyle, the multi-national sugar giant, to which it has been reported the majority of exports from the Koh Kong plantation are being sent.
 200 Cambodian farmers are suing the company for violating their rights as, under Cambodian law, the fruits of the land belong to the landowner (or lawful possessor in this case).
 According to humanitarian organizations Tate&Lyle is knowingly enriching itself off the harvest of stolen land, and the rightful owners to the harvest are not receiving their share of sugar sales.